lshimano/credit-risk-classification/README.md

 1. Import the modules.
 2. Read the lending_data csv file and create its dataframe.
 3. Create features from all columns except for loan status.
 Loan status was separated because it was the predicted variable.
-4. Split the data into training and testing.
+4. Split the data into training and testing sets.
 5. Import the LogisticRegression library.
 6. Instantiate the Logistic Regression model.
 7. Fit the model using the training data.